Journal of Biological Inorganic Chemistry

-Journal of Biological Inorganic Chemistry is a peer-reviewed scientific journal.
+Journal of Biological Inorganic Chemistry (JBIC) is a peer-reviewed scientific journal.
 It is an official publication of the Society of Biological Inorganic Chemistry and published by Springer Science+Business Media.

-Subjects covered
+Biological inorganic chemistry is a growing field of science that embraces the principles of biology and inorganic chemistry and impacts other fields ranging from medicine to the environment.
+JBIC seeks to promote this field internationally.
+The journal is primarily concerned with advances in understanding the role of metal ions within a biological matrix—be it a protein, DNA/RNA, or a cell, as well as appropriate model studies.
+Manuscripts describing high-quality original research on the above topics in English are invited for submission to this journal.
+The journal publishes original articles, minireviews, perspective articles, protocols, and commentaries on debated issues.

+Scope of the journal

 Areas of research covered in the journal include: advances in the understanding of systems involving one or more metal ions set in a biological matrix - particularly metalloproteins and metal-nucleic acid complexes - in order to understand biological function at the molecular level.
 Synthetic analogues mimicking function, structure and spectroscopy of naturally occurring biological molecules are also covered.
-Original articles, mini-reviews and commentaries on debated issues are being published.

 The journal is abstracted/indexed in Chemical Abstracts Service, Current Contents/Life Sciences, PubMed/MEDLINE, and the Science Citation Index.